 What You Can Do

-> - To reduce the risk of mechanical damage from lawn mowers, weed eaters etc. , do not have any sod immediately surrounding the tree trunk.
+To reduce the risk of mechanical damage from equipment like lawnmowers and weed eaters, do not have any sod immediately surrounding the tree trunk.

 For More Information

 If you are calling from outside of Edmonton: 780-442-5311